lpcvai/23LPCVC_Segmentation_Track-Sample_Solution/evaluation/README.md

 ### Dependencies

-The evaluation of these sample models is dependent upon [`Python 3.6.9`]
+The evaluation of these sample models is dependent upon `Python 3.6.9`

-The following `Python 3.6` dependencies will be installed on the evaluation nanos:
+The following `Python 3.6.9` dependencies will be installed on the evaluation nanos:

 - `certifi==2021.5.30`
 - `dataclasses==0.8`